Jump to content

 I think marriage visas are rarely done by agents because they are sent to immigration Police in Bangkok whilst Retirement visas are much simpler and when I swapped to Retirement visa last time was completed in 10 minutes.

 Yes I have had retirement extension done in ten minutes before, the marriage one this time took one hour and twenty minutes if I remember correct and that was by far the fastest I have ever done one.
 Each time I have had all the paperwork requested but it has often taken more than two hours and sometimes required a second visit!
-With the new rules for income and UK embassy not issueing paperwork to prove income I have had to resort to money in the bank.
+With the new RULES for income and UK embassy not issueing paperwork to prove income I have had to resort to money in the bank.

 image.png.6eb5df3c4b99a4189996c2a21d8f14af.png